How to Become an Oncology Nurse Practitioner

 What’s an Oncology Nurse Practitioner’s Schedule Like?

 An oncology NP’s schedule will vary based on where they work.
 Schedules will vary and might involve 40 hours a week with a set schedule or work a rotating shift schedule.
-It is important to speak to the employer to determine the schedule that is expected.
+It is important to speak to your employer to determine their schedule.

 >> Show Me Online Nurse Practitioner Programs